 Please note: You can access the client referees submission portal via our general submission portal (the link is on the instructions page so please carefully read all the instructions).
 Also, the link to the client referees submission portal is automatically sent to you after you submit.
 To get the link in your inbox, complete the mandatory questions, upload your form(s), and click submit.

 • You can provide as many referees as you want, but try to be selective.
-We need at least five client referees.
+We need at least five client referees, and you can also provide referees that are not featured in the case studies.

 • You may lose ratings score if you do not provide client referees.